InfluxCommunity/Notebooks/README.md

 This repo is just a sample of some of the many algorithms, approaches, and tools to time series forecasting and anomaly detection.
 Here are additional ML solutions that might interest the reader:

-- [STUMPY](https://github.com/TDAmeritrade/stumpy): "A powerful library that efficiently computes the [matrix profile](https://stumpy.readthedocs.io/en/latest/Tutorial_The_Matrix_Profile.html) of a time series, which can be used for a variety of time series data mining tasks.
+- [STUMPY](https://github.com/TDAmeritrade/stumpy): A powerful library that efficiently computes the [matrix profile](https://stumpy.readthedocs.io/en/latest/Tutorial_The_Matrix_Profile.html) of a time series, which can be used for a variety of time series data mining tasks.
 - [scikit-multiflow](https://scikit-multiflow.github.io/): A machine learning package for streaming data in Python, especially apt for clustering.
 - [InfluxDB Interpreter for Apache Zeppelin](https://github.com/apache/zeppelin/tree/master/influxdb): Apache Zeppelin is another web-based notebook similar to Jupyter Notebooks.
 Zeppelin has built in [Spark](https://spark.apache.org/) integration.
 Zeppelin and the InfluxDB interpreter enables easy access to and parallelization of big time series data for quick analysis on large volumes of data.